 Me & My Cough and Cold Pet Supplement are very useful for pets that show symptoms of catarrhal cough, cold, headache, sneezing with running nose, inflammation of the mucous membrane, bronchitis with or without rattling sound.

-Coughing is a totally normal phenomenon through which our body acts to get rid of the allergens or pathogens causing trouble to our pets’ body system it is however very essential to find out the root cause as quickly as possible to prevent any delays in the recovery period.
-Thus, along with the conventional treatment as suggested by your vet, Me & My Cough and Cold Pet Supplement is a homeopathic supplement for sneezing, coughing due to causes such as influenza or inflammation.
+Coughing is a totally normal phenomenon through which our body acts to get rid of the allergens or pathogens causing trouble to our pets’ body systems.
+It is, however very essential to find out the root cause as quickly as possible to prevent any delays in the recovery period.
+Thus, along with the conventional treatment as suggested by your Vet, Me & My Cough and Cold Pet Supplement is a homeopathic supplement for sneezing, coughing due to causes such as influenza or inflammation.

 Me & My COUGH & COLD

 Me & My COUGH &COLDPet Supplement is very useful for pets which show symptoms of catarrhal cough, cold, headache, sneezing with running nose, inflammation of the mucous membrane, pain in the chest, bronchitis with or without rattling sound.

 Goel Vet Pharma Limited has introduced many pet supplements into the market.
 Their products are manufactured in FSSAI certified manufacturing facilities with utmost care and hygiene, hence they are very effective and flexible for use in field conditions.
 With excellent results in the way, these are the pet supplements prescribed by many veterinarians and have succeeded in confident use by pet parents.